Chad-Lines/Text-Adventure-in-Batch/README.md

 ## How To Play
 Getting the game into a play state is a little tricky for the uninitiated.
 Here's how to do it:<br>
 1. Download/Pull the 'Anatapf' Folder <br>
-2. Open a Windows ommand prompt in the 'Anatapf' directory<br>
+2. Open a Windows command prompt in the 'Anatapf' directory<br>
 3. In the command prompt, enter: '@echo off' and then 'cls'<br>
 4. Now type in 'restart' to start playing!<br>
 <br>